sourav-bk/Golang/README.md

   - **Address-of operator (&)** This generates a pointer.
 It finds where value is sitting in memory.
   - **Dereference operator (*)** "follows" the pointer to the actual value stored at that address.

+**How Go Handles Pointers:**
+Go is memory-safe.
+Uninitialized pointers are nil.
+Go does not allow pointer arithmetic, so we can’t access random memory locations.
+Nil pointer is checked at runtime.

 </details>
 <details><summary><h3><mark>Function and method (variadic | anonymous )</mark></h3></summary></details>
 <details><summary><h3><mark>Closure | Interfaces | Generic</summary></mark></h3></details>